uparcelchengz/smartadmin-log-endpoint/README.md

 3. **Issues** - Open an issue on GitHub
 4. **MongoDB Docs** - [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/)
 5. **Vercel Docs** - [Vercel Documentation](https://vercel.com/docs)

+## Learn More

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js)
+- your feedback and contributions are welcome!

 ## ⭐ Show Your Support